One of the biggest lies we are told as children is that sticks and stones may break our bones, but words will never hurt us.

 A “cognitive distortion” is an unhealthy and maladaptive pattern of thinking built on an irrational belief system.
 AA calls it “stinking thinking,” which is as good a description as any.

 Cognitive distortions often turn us into our own worst enemy.
 As a therapist, I see the harm they cause all the time.
-In sessions, I listen to my clients speak about themselves in a way that they would never speak about other people.
+In sessions, I listen to my clients talk about themselves in a way that they would never speak about other people.
 They hold themselves to impossibly high standards.
 They self-judge.
 They scold.
 They show a total lack of empathy.
-It’s brutal.

 Cognitive distortions are a symptom of much larger issues that lurk in the shadows of the unconscious mind.
 We call them “Negative Core Beliefs.”
 And if we are not careful, they can control every decision we make.